What is Greylisting and How Does It Protect Your Inbox? Print

 5. Benefits of Greylisting

-• Blocks a large percentage of spam before it reaches the inbox
+• Blocks a large percentage of spam before it reaches mailbox filters

 • Stops many automated spam campaigns